lccortez/learning-library/oracle-integration-library/core-compentencies/insight/process-mapping/process-mapping.md

 You may now click "Save" and ensure you receive the message box ""Succesfully saved the changes" and close your model.
 To activate the model, go to Task 3.

 ### Task 3: Configured State to Active State
 Access your Insight Models, locate your model and ensure it says Configured.
-Now Activate your model.
-You will recieed an Activation Confirmation, click Activate.
+Now Activate your model by clicking Activate button.
+You will receive an Activation Confirmation box, click Activate.
+YOu will see a system response.

 Congratulation on completing the Process Mapping!
 The next exercise will test the mapping and showcase the Console/Dashboards.